Arzobispado Castrense5 Votes Currently Open

 - Timings: 08:30 am - 08:00 pm Details

 - Time Required: 00:30 Mins

-- Tags: Church, Religious Site, Family And Kids, Cathedral
+- Tags: Church, Religious Site, Cathedral

 Founded in the early 17th century by Cristobal de Sandoval y Rojas, the Iglesia Catedral Castrense was established as the temple of the ancient monastery for the Bernardine nuns of Madrid.
 The place was originally designed in the form of a Latin cross by architect Juan Gómez de Mora but was restored after its destruction throughout the early 18th century.